LightUranium4421/mm-rare-value/README.md

   3:Repeat until done!

-  Note: If you get a question and you dont have any rares that that question is asking of, put down 0, and do NOT leave it blank(causes errors!)
+  Note: If you get a question and you dont have any rares that the question is asking of, put down 0, and do NOT leave it blank(causes errors!)

   UPDATE LOG: